 “But when the king came in to look over the dinner guests, he saw a man there who was not dressed in wedding clothes, and he said to him, ‘Friend, how did you come in here without wedding clothes?’
 And the man was speechless.
 “Then the king said to the servants, ‘Bind him hand and foot, and throw him into the outer darkness; in that place there will be weeping and gnashing of teeth.’
 14“For many are called, but few are chosen” (Matthew 22:11-14).

 The two thieves set up looms and act as if they are weaving beautiful garments, but secretly they have hidden the golden threads and fine silks.
 They are pretending to be able to dress the kingdom, but their hearts are greedy and interested in storing up riches here on earth where thieves break in and steal, where moths eat, and rust destroys.
-Vanities—chasing after wind, the wrong wind, instead of His Ruach Wind and Spirit, these men chase after what holds no joy.
+Vanities—chasing after wind, the wrong wind, instead of His Ruach Wind (Holy Spirit), these men chase after what holds no joy.
 Our Father feeds the birds of the air and clothes the flowers of the fields, and He has beautiful garments for us.

 A little maid girl, a captive taken in war, a servant of Naaman and his wife, has a cure for this leprous man.
 This young maid is nameless, faceless, and dressed in servant attire.
 She should be angry at being captured and made to work.
 Some of us, if in her shoes, might have secretly swelled up with delight that our captor had leprosy.
-But not this young lady!
+But not this young lady.
 She says, “If only my lord went before the prophet who is in Samaria!
 Then he would cure him of his tza’arat (Leprosy).”
 (II Kings 5:3).

 As Miriam turns leprous, Moses doesn’t say, “Aha!
-That’s what you get for messing with a prophet and leader!”
+That’s what you get for messing with a prophet and leader.”
 No, he cries out and says, “O God, heal her, I pray!”
 (Numbers 12:13, NASB).

 This is the heart the Father is looking for.
 Do you see your brother or sister and their condition?
 Have they spoken about you in a negative light?
 Or did they go to you in private?
-We need to address and handle situations the Torah way, if not, we may end up with a stinky mess.
+We need to address and handle situations the right way, if not, we may end up with a stinky mess.

 Naaman goes to the king who writes a letter and sends it to the king of Israel.